WNKY: As a Fox affiliate (1992–2001)

-On January 10, 1992, WQQB changed its call letters to WKNT and became the area's first Fox affiliate with the then-new on-air branding as Fox 40.
-During its time as a Fox station in the 1990s, WKNT broadcast select Southeastern Conference football games via Jefferson Pilot Sports until 2002 when WBKO started to air those games to go with JP Sports (later Lincoln Financial Sports, then Raycom Sports) SEC basketball broadcasts.
-From 1993 to 1997, the station also aired the controversial ABC drama NYPD Blue for its first four seasons due to WBKO's refusal to air that program.
-Except on Saturday, WKNT also aired programming from the Shop at Home Network from 1:00 a.m. to 5:00a.m. until that network's closure in 2005.
-Despite being a Fox affiliate, UPN's syndicated program block Disney's One Too aired on the station from 7:00 to 9:00 a.m. weekday mornings and from 5:00 to 7:00 a.m.
+During its time as a Fox station in the 1990s, WKNT broadcast select Southeastern Conference football games via Jefferson Pilot Sports until 2002; the men's basketball games were shared with WBKO until that station became the area's sole outlet for JP Sports (later Lincoln Financial Sports, then Raycom Sports) SEC broadcasts.
+From September 1994 until January 1997, the station also aired the controversial ABC drama NYPD Blue for its second and third seasons, and the early half of the fourth season, due to WBKO's refusal to air that program; the first season of that program never aired on either station in the Bowling Green market as WKNT declined the initial offer for the program.
+NYPD Blue moved to WBKO on February 4, 1997, after the new television content ratings system was introduced in January of that year.
+WKNT also aired programming from the Shop at Home Network every day (except Saturdays) from 1 to 5 a.m. until that network's closure in 2005.
+The station also aired UPN's Disney's One Too program block from 7 to 9 a.m. weekday mornings and from 5 to 7 a.m.
 Sunday mornings to cover the children's educational programming requirements.
-It was the only UPN programming that was ever available in Bowling Green; all other UPN programming was only receivable via WUXP-TV (now a MyNetworkTV affiliate) in Nashville, as the de facto UPN affiliate for Bowling Green.
+It was the only UPN programming that aired in the Bowling Green market aside from WBKO's broadcasts of the first season of Star Trek: Voyager in 1995; all other UPN programming was only receivable via WUXP-TV (now a MyNetworkTV affiliate) in Nashville, as the de facto UPN affiliate for Bowling Green.

 On January 1, 1997, the operation of WKNT was taken over by Crossroads Communications under a local marketing agreement (LMA).
-Crossroads, a subsidiary of Northwest Broadcasting, would buy the station outright on July 17, 2000.
+Crossroads, a subsidiary of Okemos, Michigan–based Northwest Broadcasting, would buy the station outright on July 17, 2000.